 top of page

-Outdoor Education Programs Creating Transformative Community Impact
+Creating Transformative Community Impact in the Bay Area

 Saved By Nature offers comprehensive outdoor education programs serving diverse populations across the Bay Area through evidence-based therapeutic wilderness approaches and strategic community partnerships.
 Our environmental education programs demonstrate measurable outcomes that showcase the transformative power of nature-based interventions for underserved communities.
 Since 2019, we have served over 12,000 participants through specialized outdoor therapeutic programs addressing critical gaps in environmental education access.
 Our approach combines therapeutic wilderness program methodologies with community development strategies, creating transformative nature based programs that build environmental stewardship while addressing social equity through evidence-based interventions.
 We welcome everyone regardless of age, gender, sexual orientation, physical capability, background, wealth, or ethnicity, ensuring our outdoor education programs reach communities historically excluded from outdoor experiences.